leyusufo/RaspberryPi4_CPU_Temperature_Utilization_Frequency_Log/README.md

  This Python script can be run in the background.

- Check the documentation.pdf file for the in-depth description of the project.
+ Check the documentation.pdf file for an in-depth description of the project.